pavan98765/Auto-WCEBleedGen/README.md

 5. [**Detection Predictions**](Detection_Predictions):

-   - This directory includes predictions of the YOLO model on the [Validation Dataset](Detection_Predictions/validation/), [Test Dataset 1](Detection_Predictions/test_dataset_1/), and [Test Dataset 2](Detection_Predictions/test_dataset_2/) with the labels.
+   - This directory includes predictions of the YOLOv8-X model on the [Validation Dataset](Detection_Predictions/validation/), [Test Dataset 1](Detection_Predictions/test_dataset_1/), and [Test Dataset 2](Detection_Predictions/test_dataset_2/) with the labels.

 6. [**Matlab Classification Model**](Matlab_Classification_Model):

    - This directory contains a separate classification model, based on the MobileNet architecture, built using MATLAB.
 All relevant code and results related to this model are stored here.

 7. [**Other Detection Model**](Other_Detection_Model):
-   - This directory contains a separate YOLOv8 Detection model, trained on a [dataset](Other_Detection_Model/Dataset/) with annotations extracted from the given binary masks.
-The Model weights, dataset, and results are stored here and can be viewed in [Roboflow](https://app.roboflow.com/pavan-cs-q3hq0/wce_org/). **This is not the best model, just another model trained with different dataset annotations(from binary masks).
-The First model can generalize and perform better as it has been trained on more data and gone through more iterations**.
+   - This directory contains a separate YOLO Detection model, trained on a [dataset](Other_Detection_Model/Dataset/) with annotations extracted from the given binary masks.
+The Model weights, dataset, and results are stored here and can be viewed in [Roboflow](https://app.roboflow.com/pavan-cs-q3hq0/wce_org/). **This is not the best model, just another model trained with different dataset annotations(sticking to the original training dataset and experts binary masks).
+The First model(YOLOv8-X) can generalize and perform better as it has been trained on more data and gone through more iterations**.

 ## YOLOv8-X Detection and Classification Model!